AustinPAmbrose/matvisa/README.md

   </a>

   <p align="center">
-    Control your test and measurement equiptment with MATLAB
+    Control your test and measurement equiptment with MATLAB!
     <br />
     <a href="https://github.com/github_username/repo_name/issues">Report Bug</a>
     ·